Revealing the $q^2$ dependence in $b \to s \mu^+ \mu^-$ baryonic decay modes: New physics sensitivity

 \subsection{Constraint on new physics coupling(s)}

 To investigate the observed discrepancies in $b \to s \mu^+ \mu^-$ transitions, we employ a model-independent framework for a thorough data analysis.
-We focus on observables in \(b \to s \mu^+ \mu^-\) decays that exhibit deviations from Standard Model predictions.
+We focus on observables in \(b \to s \mu^+ \mu^-\) decays that exhibit deviations from the SM predictions.
 Particular emphasis is placed on scenarios involving the vector and axial-vector Wilson coefficients \(C_9^{(\prime) \mathrm{NP}}\) and \(C_{10}^{(\prime) \mathrm{NP}}\), which may indicate contributions from new physics.
-In this context, we utilize the new physics coupling parameters associated with the most favorable p-values, as computed in our previous work \cite{Mohapatra:2024lmp}.
-Specifically, we examine six scenarios: two one dimensional and four two dimensional that yield the best p-values.
+In this context, we utilize the new physics coupling parameters corresponding to the most favorable $p$-values, as determined in our previous work, which incorporates the updated lepton flavor universality ratios along with other $b \to s \mu^+ \mu^-$ observables~\cite{Mohapatra:2024lmp}.
+Specifically, we examine six scenarios: two one-dimensional and four two-dimensional that yield the best p-values and large pull values.
 Detailed information is provided in Table \ref{tab:1D-2Dfits}.